 How does IT Coaching work?

 Participating in IT Coaching is easy.
 Here's how it works:

 - Sign up and submit your coaching request

 - A coach assigns him/herself to your request

 - Your coach will contact you to schedule sessions

 "This is such a beneficial program!
 I am so grateful to be a part of it."

-"Colleen Bosak (Duke Energy) is my IT coach she is so sweet and patient, I was nervous to sign up but was a great experience!
+"Colleen Bosak (Duke Energy) is my IT coach.
+She is so sweet and patient.
+I was nervous to sign up, but it was a great experience!
 Thanks!"

 "Huge thank you to Leslie Martin (Bank of America) for her patience and flexibility!
 I learned so much from her, a great teacher!
 Thanks again!"

 "I would like to say a huge "thank you" to Brendan Fitzgerald (Duke Energy ).
 First of all - he was extremely patient and professional.
 He also did an excellent job of explaining how things work!!!
 He taught me some quick tips on excel that make my monthly reporting much, much easier!
 I really felt like I could improve my monthly reporting skills after the excel training.
 Way to go Brendan!!
 I appreciate your willingness to use your computer talents to help others!!
 Thank you so much Brendan and Apparo!"